SuddenGunter/go-linter-enforcer/README.md

 ```
 Create some default user and repo.

-Create config file (democonfig.json in this example):
+Create repositories list file (repos.json in this example):
 ```json
 {
   "repositories": [